BilalBashirDEV/EduTech-Hub/README.md

 # EduTech-Hub

+#1Main purpose is to take every educational related manager or institution on this site with the intent of solving the below explained problems and polishing/learning Ml/DL/DS skills and learning market competitive web development:
+#2. the features explained below are too much for an FYP but its much like an initiatives' idea.
+#3. this whole idea needs filtering compatible for educational insitute only for FYP.

 Problem Statement:
 1. Too much threads of chats in a single app/place.
 2. No authentication for online exams.